 During a thunderstorm, lightning can cause a power surge that could damage or completely ruin your outdoor unit.

-While you may think turning off your AC system will protect it from a power surge, simply turning off the system will not disconnect it from the main circuit of your home.
+While you may think turning off your system will protect it from a power surge, simply turning off the system will not disconnect it from the main circuit of your home.

-However, if you don’t have a surge protector and your AC system becomes damaged because of a power surge, you should reach out to a technician for help immediately.
+However, if you don’t have a surge protector and your system becomes damaged because of a power surge, you should reach out to a technician for help immediately.

-During a check-up, an experienced AC tech can take a look at your system and ensure that all parts are working correctly.
+During a check-up, an experienced tech can take a look at your system and ensure that all parts are working correctly.
 They will also ensure that your system is set up for success in case heavy winds and rains do end up coming your way.